SportsFootballKansas City Chiefs

 Kansas City finished 1 for 6 on red-zone drives in regulation, including overtime, with four short Butker field goals and that rare Hunt fumble.

-RARE HUNT FUMBLE
+HUNT REBOUNDS FROM RARE FUMBLE

-Hunt — who finished with 30 carries for 104 yards, becoming the first 100-yard rusher since he had 106 against Tampa Bay last season — famously fumbled on the first snap of his NFL career.
+Hunt — who finished with a career-high 30 carries for 104 yards, becoming the first 100-yard rusher since he had 106 against Tampa Bay last season — famously fumbled on the first snap of his NFL career.

 During a four-year college career at Toledo, Hunt never lost a fumble in 855 touches, but his streak ended immediately as a pro.

-He had 1,590 touches on offense since coughing up the football in the season opener on Sept.
+He had 1,592 touches on offense since coughing up the football in the season opener on Sept.
 7, 2017, at New England before an early fourth-quarter carry Sunday against the Colts.

 As Hunt, who had five other NFL fumbles that were all recovered by the offense, somersaulted over a defender, linebacker Zaire Franklin punched the ball free, and former Chiefs cornerback Charvarius Ward recovered the ball at the 6-yard line.